NBA criticisms and controversies: Partnerships

+As part of its November 2021 multi-year partnership deal with the United Arab Emirates (UAE), the NBA hosted two preseason games in Abu Dhabi on October 4 and 6, 2024, marking its third annual trip to the country.
+However, the Human Rights Watch (HRW) raised concerns, citing the UAE's pattern of using high-profile events to enhance its image.
+HRW accused the league of being complicit in "sportswashing" the UAE's poor human rights record, while the country seeks to display itself as open country, without addressing the abuses.

+On September 30, HRW wrote a letter to the NBA, urging it to implement a human rights risk mitigation strategy, and to ensure that the preseason games were not used as a distraction from the UAE's human rights abuses.
+The rights organization also pointed out that the UAE hosted the games amidst the reports of the country being directly involved in fuelling the Sudanese civil war.
+A coalition of human rights groups called upon the NBA to cancel the games in Abu Dhabi in solidarity with Sudanese.

 Protests

 2019–2020 Hong Kong protests

 In early October 2019, Houston Rockets general manager Daryl Morey tweeted support for the protests.
 The NBA subsequently apologized, saying the tweet was "regrettable".
 The perceived inadequacy of the NBA's response and double standard relative to the league's history of political activism were criticized by US politicians and third-party observers; critics compared the incident to an October 2 South Park episode "Band in China" which parodied the self-censorship of the American entertainment industry to meet Chinese censorship demands.
 The statement also drew criticism from mainland Chinese state-run media for insufficiency and led to the suspension/termination of all mainland Chinese sponsors of the NBA.
 Republican and Democratic congress members, including Julian Castro, Marco Rubio and Ted Cruz publicly criticized both Chinese and NBA actions.
 Commissioner Silver later defended the league's response, supporting Morey's right to freedom of expression while accepting the right of reply from China.